-In order to be a J-1 student at NYU, at least half of your funding must come from a source other than personal or family funds.
+In order to be a J-1 student at NYU, at least half of your funding must come from a source other than personal or family funds (e.g. government, other university, or other organization).
 If you decide on J-1 status, you will need to apply for a DS-2019.

 If you plan to bring your spouse and/or children with you, they will need to get J-2 dependent DS-2019s from NYU.
 Please note that J-2 spouses may apply for work permission and may study in the US.
-Please note that J-2 work authorization should not be for the funding of the J-1's education.
+Keep in mind that J-2 work authorization should not be for the funding of the J-1's education.
 Dependents should accompany their J-1s when traveling in and out of the US.

 212(e) Home Residency Requirement

 Some students in J-1 status are subject to a two-year home-country physical presence requirement which requires you to return to your home country for at least two years at the end of your exchange visitor program.
 The two-year home residency requirement specifies that an individual who is subject must spend a total of two years in their home country before being eligible for the these visa statuses in the US:

 In addition, if you are subject to the two-year home residency requirement, you may not apply to the US government for a change of status to any status (including F, B, or any other status).
 Instead, individuals who are subject to the requirement may exit the US, apply for a new visa abroad (for any status other than H, L, or lawful permanent resident), and reenter the US in the new status.